This time of year I start asking myself serious questions about the holidays.

 The tree trunk was a little bit of Weaver's Bazaar 18/2 yarn I had along.
 The yellow decoration and star was another Julie Spins yarn.

 For complete project instructions to weave this holiday tree, click the button below.
-I'll send you a PDF with a step-by-step and a cartoon.

 You most certainly don't have to weave my project.
 When searching for holiday images to weave, I used Google images and Pinterest to get some ideas.
 Just searching something like holiday crafts on either site will give you loads of images to spark your creativity.
 Remember that horizontal lines are easier to weave than vertical ones and if you're weaving something quite small, your design should be simple.